Common Lisp the Language, 2nd Edition

 X3J13 voted in October 1988 (COMPILE-FILE-PACKAGE) to require

-to rebind *package*
+compile-file to rebind *package* to its

 current value.